Home » Drawing Tutorials » Basic Drawing Tutorials » How to Draw an Eye from the Side

 Previously, we showed you how to draw eyes, explained the structure and construction of this part of the face, and demonstrated how to create convincing volume in a drawing.

 Now, we’ll focus on how to draw an eye from the side.
-In this tutorial, we’ll explore how to create a sense of volume in this perspective and highlight the most important aspects you should pay attention to in order to make your side-view eye drawing look realistic and convincing.
+In this tutorial, we’ll explain how to create a sense of volume from this angle and highlight the most important aspects to consider when making your side-view eye drawing look realistic.

-By the way, we have a separate guide on the basic anatomy of the eyes.
-You can read this before you start a new tutorial.
-This will help you to understand much better what exactly you are drawing.
+We also have a separate guide on the basic anatomy of the eye.
+You can read it before starting this tutorial to better understand exactly what you are drawing.

 How to draw an eye from the side step by step